sinnedpenguin/angular-springboot-ecommerce/README.md

-# Angular-Springboot Ecommerce
+# Angular-Spring Boot Ecommerce

-An Angular-Springboot ecommerce app with Spring Security implementation and Stripe integration.
+An Angular-Spring Boot ecommerce app with Spring Security implementation and Stripe integration.